5outh/WeekOfPragmas/Posts/ListComprehensions.md

           ]
 ```

 We can use the fields of `Character` as we would columns of a database table and process them using  `TransformListComprehensions`.
 Let's say we want to collect the names the oldest `k` `friend`s from our group.
-Here's a function that will do just that:
+Here's a function that will do just that (note the use of `RecordWildCards`!):

 ```haskell
 oldest :: Int -> [Character] -> [String]